Estimate Time9 min

 2. A guaranteed lifetime income benefit when you reach retirement

 While the government does not have a specific account set aside just for you with your FICA contributions (the taxes for Social Security and Medicare paid by you and your employer), one of the most powerful features of Social Security is that it provides an inflation-protected guaranteed income stream in retirement, ensuring against the risk you'll outlive your savings.
 Even if you live to 100 or more, you'll continue to receive income every month.
-And, if you predecease your spouse, your spouse also receives survivor benefits until their death.
+And, if you predecease your spouse, your spouse can also receive survivor benefits until their death.

 Myth #3: My ex-spouse's actions could negatively impact my Social Security benefit